 Now that you know the basics of CVV2 and how the different variations of these security codes impact you and your customers, you’re ready to take card-not-present transactions.

-Make sure that your payment processing company is up to date with the latest PCI compliance standards, as you can face fines and other punishments for non-compliance.
+Make sure that your payment processing company is up to date with the latest PCI compliance standards so you don’t have to deal with fines and other punishments for non-compliance.

 Do you need to find a secure payment processor?
 We have plenty of resources to help you find the best online payment processors for your small business.